 The company offers various add-ons that you can add to your preferred plans.
-This can be considered a disadvantage since you will have to pay extra for some essential features such as search engine optimization and e-commerce.
+This can be considered a disadvantage since you will have to pay extra for essential features such as search engine optimization and e-commerce.
 In the end, when you add all of the features you want, you might have to pay $99 per month and more.

 Pros and Cons of Homestead

-- Many templates that are customizable
+- Many customizable templates

 - Ease of use due to the company’s drag and drop builder